Nadine Burquel, Director of Business School Services, EFMD & Ian Creagh, Strategy Consultant, HUMANE.

 They need to demonstrate social and economic impact from their research outputs, be it to help address “grand challenges” associated with, for example, climate change, mass immigration or dealing with ageing populations in developed countries.
 It is, therefore, no surprise that university leadership and management capability, as well as the institutional capacity, have become so critical for institutional success.

-There are often tensions between business schools, the institutional leadership and “the central administration” in universities.
+There are often tensions between business schools, institutional leadership and “the central administration” in universities.
 Business schools are often closer to the student and other markets and as such are often eager to move fast with a business-like approach.

 They can view the administration as “the elderly parent” imposing policies and procedures ill-suited for what they perceive to be their more dynamic approach.
 Yet central services in many universities are also modernising quickly, with a strong emphasis on achieving measurable gains in efficiency in parallel with achieving gains in quality and satisfaction levels.
 The passive, rule-bound administrations of old, are being rapidly replaced by professionally led and professionally delivered corporate and academic services, combining and integrating central, local and outsourced service providers.